Peonies are in bloom at their best in May and June. But should gardeners cut back peony plants soon after they’ve bloomed or wait until autumn?

-The best time to cut back peonies is in mid-late Autumn.
+The best time to cut back peonies is mid-late autumn.
 Cut back the entire peony plant in mid-Autumn, around the time of the first frost.
-This is often in mid-October, around the time that beautiful red, yellow autumn leaves are falling.
-In milder climates and warmer years, peony stalks may remain standing into November.
+This is often in mid-October, around the time that beautiful red and yellow autumn leaves are falling.
+In milder climates and warmer years, peony stalks may remain standing until November.

 You may be able to see a few of the pink “eyes” at the soil line (little buds on the top of the root crown) that will sprout up next spring.
 This is a good sign!
 These little buds are the very start of next year’s flowers.

 Seeing “eyes” on the root crown in the fall means that the foliage of the plant has been working hard to create energy for the roots to grow.
 Observing the buds poking out of the soil also means that the roots aren’t planted too deep (which can inhibit flowering).

 Why not cut peonies back right after they bloom

 Do not cut peonies back to the ground in spring or summer.
 The plant needs to have its leaves for the process of photosynthesis.

 Leaving the foliage on the plant for the entire growing season helps the plant create lots of energy using photosynthesis.
 The plant uses this energy to grow its root system and also to grow the buds for next year’s flowers.

 Peonies don’t rest after they bloom in the spring.
 The leaves are busy producing energy to feed the roots of the plant.
 The roots of the plant are growing, extracting nutrients and water from the soil, and also “setting” the flower bud “eyes” that will shoot up the following spring.
 Let the plant maximize its growth potential by leaving the leaves on the peonies until the end of the growing season.

 Peonies aren’t the only long-lived flower that needs to be left standing after it’s done blooming.
 Some of the best perennial peonies won’t thrive in the following years if cut back too early.